SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 §§ ((c:14;::Curly-brace/bracket languages))&nbsp;are defined as languages that ((c:15;::use curly-braces)) ((c:16;::to define blocks)). §<br>
 Many programming languages have been influenced by C, sometimes called C-family languages.
 C was a curly-brace language, and so many C-family language are curly-brace languages.
-(ba)sh is not generally a curly-brace language, but it still allows creating block statements via {}
+(ba)sh is not generally a curly-brace language, but it still allows creating block statements via {} (but also via `()`) bash calls its block statements command grouping. bash block statements/command grouping is what is used by bash functions.
+The difference between bash block statements using () and using {} is that () spawns a subshell and thus a new scope, while {} executes the commands in the current shell.
 §§ Examples of ((c:17;::curly-brace/bracket languages)) I can write are ((c:18;::C#)), ((c:19;::ECMAScript)) -&gt; {((c:19;::Javascript)), ((c:19;::TypeScript))}, ((c:20;::Java)), ((c:21;::Perl)), ((c:22;::Rust)), SCSS (but not Sass). §<br>
 §§ Most ((c:23;::curly-brace/bracket languages)) ((c:24;::are thus because they are strongly influenced by)) ((c:25;::C)). §<br>
 In some programming languages (JS, Lua, ...?) blocks can stand alone, merely creating a scope.
 In other programming languages, blocks must follow a certain statement.